ithinkandicode/door-kickers-action-squad-mods/_Resources/NOTES/upload/UPLOAD.md

 ## OR: Upload with a batch script (.bat)

-There's also a file named `upload_mod_edit.bat` in this readme's folder.
+There's also a file named `UPLOAD.bat` in this readme's folder.
 If you copy it to the game folder, you can double-click it to upload your mod, without having touse the command prompt.

 This batch script is based on the one in the game's _tools_ folder.